If you have ever considered straightening your teeth with aligners, you have probably come across the Invisalign vs Smile Direct Club debate.

 If you want to get a second opinion before committing to a certain brand, you can ask a dentist, but make sure to find one that you can trust to offer you an unbiased opinion.

-We recommend you read our full guide to Invisalign alternatives if you'd like to know more about each of these brands.
+We recommend you read our full guide to Invisalign alternatives if you'd like to know more about the other brands available.

-What is the cost difference between Smile Direct and Invisalign?
+What is the cost difference between Smile Direct and Invisalign treatment?

 Invisalign also has the option to pay all at once or to follow a payment plan.
-The prices vary a lot more with Invisalign than with Smile Direct Club.
-Full Invisalign treatment costs anywhere from $3,500 to $8,500.
+The prices vary a lot more with Invisalign options than with Smile Direct Club.
+Invisalign treatment costs anywhere from £2,000 to £5,500.

-Both Smile Direct Club and Invisalign work with qualified dentists and orthodontists to develop and supervise your treatment process, so safety shouldn't be a concern.
-However, if you're having your treatment monitored remotely, then you may prefer to choose a brand like Candid, NewSmile, Byte or ALIGNERCO.
-They only work with orthodontists, who are specialists in teeth straightening.
+Both Smile Direct Club and Invisalign work with qualified dentists and orthodontists to develop and supervise your treatment, so safety shouldn't be a concern.

 Is Smile Direct Club as good as Invisalign?

 Yes and no, depending on the treatment you need.
-One big difference between Invisalign and Smile Direct is that Invisalign can treat mild to complex cases of malocclusion.
-Smile Direct can only treat mild to moderate, and mostly mild at that.
+Invisalign aligners can treat mild to complex cases of malocclusion, while Smile Direct can only treat mild to moderate, and mostly mild at that.

 Some people with mild teeth straightening needs have had successful treatment with this brand, but for more severe cases, you'll have to choose an in-office brand like Invisalign, or even traditional braces.